Explainer: Chinese woman arrested at Trump's Mar-a-Lago takes unusual legal path

 (Reuters) - A Chinese woman charged in March with lying to get into U.S. President Donald Trump’s Mar-a-Lago resort while carrying multiple electronic devices, has decided to act as her own lawyer.

 Yujing Zhang is charged with making false statements to a federal officer and entering or remaining in a restricted area, in an incident that raised concerns about security at the Palm Beach, Florida club.
+She has pleaded not guilty.

 U.S. District Judge Roy Altman in Fort Lauderdale, Florida signed off on Zhang’s decision at a hearing on Tuesday, finding her mentally competent to represent herself, though he ordered that the public defenders initially assigned to her remain on standby in case she has questions or changes her mind.